kwokrobyn/house-app/README.md

 # House App
 A Node.JS web application that manages and keeps track of household tasks between roommates
 ## Getting Started
-Clone [https://github.com/kwokrobyn/house-app](this repo) and run npm install.
+Clone [this repo](https://github.com/kwokrobyn/house-app) and run npm install.
 ## Live version
-View the live version [https://house-app-robyn.herokuapp.com/dashboard](here)
+View the live version [here](https://house-app-robyn.herokuapp.com/dashboard)
 ## Features
 1. Start a new house for you and your roommates to keep track of tasks
 2. Join your roommate's house by entering a unique house key